 It is also necessary to have and upload your packing list so your duty free entitlement can be assessed

-You will receive the results of your assessment which you will give to your broker to start the clearance process.
+You will receive a document RRU1 or RRU5 depending on your status ) which you will give to a customs broker to start the clearance process.

 The Clearance process